 This is one of the most influential Electronica songs.
 Synthpop was already a major force in British popular music, but this was arguably the first British dance record to crossover to the New York club scene.

-In 1988, Quincy Jones and John Potoker remixed the song and released it under the title "Blue Monday 88" (with the instrumental B-Side "Beach Buggy").
-The remix climbed to #3 in the British charts thanks mainly to the record breaking sales of the 7" version.
+In 1988, Quincy Jones and John Potoker remixed the song and released it under the title "Blue Monday 88" (with the instrumental B-Side "Beach Buggy"); the group was signed to Jones' label, Qwest Records.
+The remix climbed to #3 in the British charts thanks mainly to the record-breaking sales of the 7" version.

 In 1995, another remix, this time by the German duo Hardfloor, was released, taking the song to #17 UK.

 The sleeve for the single does not display either the group name or song title in plain English anywhere.
 Instead, the legend "FAC 73 BLUE MONDAY AND THE BEACH NEW ORDER" is represented in code by a series of colored blocks.
 The key enabling this to be deciphered was printed on the back sleeve of the album Power, Corruption And Lies.